 While Facebook Messenger is a great way to get your feet wet with bots, there’s plenty more you can do once you’re ready.
 Placing a sales bot on your site to answer questions, drive sales and engage visitors is a good way to engage with customers who aren’t ready to give you their email addresses.
 You can even push a conversation from your sales bot over to Facebook Messenger, where you can drop them into one of the campaigns you’ve already created.

 If you do choose to place a sales bot on site and start getting a lot of customer interaction, you might need to investigate getting help.
 Consider using a bot management service like Drift or Bot Academy to keep your bots running but remember to do your due diligence.
 Every bot management service is different and offers distinct features.
-Some of the questions to ask you investigate and choose one include:
+Some of the questions to ask you to investigate and choose one include:

 - Will you be able to change the template of your bots to customize them for your business needs?